modernweb-dev/rocket/docs/docs/configuration/setupEleventyComputedConfig.md

 # Configuration >> setupEleventyComputedConfig ||20

-If you want to add data that depends on other data then you can do it via [11ty's computed data](https://www.11ty.dev/docs/data-computed/).
+If you want to add data that depends on other data then you can do it via [Eleventy's computed data](https://www.11ty.dev/docs/data-computed/).

 Rocket exposes it via `setupEleventyComputedConfig`.

-## Set your own data
+## Set Your Own Data

-Let's say you want to add a `Welcome to the contact page` everyhwere. (a filter might be a better choise but it's a good example of the concept)
+Let's say you want to add a `Welcome to the contact page` everywhere.
+(A filter might be a better choice, but it's a good example of the concept.)

 👉 `rocket.config.mjs` (or your theme config file)